 No. Wherever your son sits the test, the data will be processed independently by the ISEB and then shared (with all those independent senior schools using these tests to which your son is applying).
 It makes absolutely no difference where he sits the test and there will be absolutely no distinction made as we analyse the results.
 All boys will, however, come to the RGS for the interview and composition/English creative writing task.

 For Primary School candidates, the online test is traditionally sat in one of the candidate’s intended senior schools who are running these tests.
-The closest option geographically was strongly recommended during Covid restrictions.
 For Prep School candidates, the online tests are sat in their own Prep School.
 If for whatever reason this is not possible, then your son is welcome to sit these at the RGS.

 We will have both desktops and ultra-books with a mouse attached to each one, so the setup is comparable for all candidates.